SURGroup/JHU-Key-Bridge-Data/README.md

-# Key Bridge Analysis Project Data
+# Key Bridge Analysis Project Code and Data
 This repository contains the code and data used in the 2026 paper "THERE’S NO SUCH THING AS FREE SHIPPING: THE SIGNIFICANT RISK LARGE VESSELS POSE TO U.S. BRIDGES."